Khashab is Arabic for

 Frankincense, and occasionally Oud.
 This blend incorporates

 both of these ingredients, and also includes essential oils

-I had been toying with the idea of creating an all-wood blend for a while, and it finally bore fruition in the form of our mukhallat Khashab.
+I had been toying with the idea of creating an all-wood blend for a while, and it finally bore fruition in the form of Khashab.

-'Woody' is, naturally, the best way to describe this oil.
-All the ingredients in this blend came from trees.
+'Woody' is, naturally, the best way to describe this parfum.
+All the ingredients in this blend came from trees*.
 No florals or any other essential oils, and of course, no synthetics.

-The scent of this oil is very dynamic.
-Not only is it very complex and deep due to the very nature of wood extracts, but it actually smells different in alternate settings.
-So you might find it sweeter indoors and crisper outdoors, more creamy-woody when its warm and more incensey when its cold.
+The scent of Khashab is very dynamic.
+Not only is it very complex and deep due to the very nature of wood extracts, but it actually smells different in different settings.
+So you might find it sweeter indoors and crisper outdoors, more creamy-woody when its warm and rugged when its cold.
 Khashab contains actual liquified resins aside from essential oils, and therefore changes in temperature is one of the easiest (and fun!) ways to enjoy different facets of this oil.